-At the beginning of our sample, the main employer-employee dataset includes over 16 million workers, employed in 2,312 different occupations in approximately 295,000 establishments, producing in 574 CNAE industries, and located in 3,479 municipalities across Brazil.
-By the end of our sample period, Brazil's formal labor force had grown significantly to over 22 million workers, employed in 2,350 occupations across around 351,000 establishments, producing in 528 industries, and located in 3,608 municipalities.
+In 1999, our sample includes over 16 million workers, employed in 2,312 different occupations in approximately 295,000 establishments, producing in 574 CNAE industries, and located in 3,479 municipalities across Brazil.
+By 2006, the formal labor force has grown significantly in our sample to cover over 22 million workers, employed in 2,350 occupations across approximately 351,000 establishments, producing in 528 industries, and located in 3,608 municipalities.

-We merge this data with information on the task content of occupations measured by the U.S. Standard Occupational Classification (SOC) in the year 2000.8 The U.S. Department of Labor surveys workers in all occupations about the abilities required and activities performed in the occupation.
-ONET offers "importance scores" ranging between 1 and 5 for 52 different "abilities" and 41 different "activities" associated with an occupation.
-A score of 1 means that a given attribute is "Not Important" to the occupation, while a score of 5 means that the attribute is "Extremely Important" to the occupation.9 Our assumption in using data from the United States is that the same attribute (activities or abilities) are required in similar occupations in Brazil.
-Even if the levels of such attributes may be different across the two countries, we argue that the ranking of the importance of such attributes in similar occupations will not drastically differ.
-For this reason, we rely on ONET's importance scores of different abilities and activities in U.S. occupations to characterize abilities and activities in Brazilian occupations.
+We then rely on ONET's importance scores of different abilities and activities in U.S. occupations to characterize abilities and activities across all the Brazilian occupations.
+We merge our sample with information on the task content of occupations measured by the U.S. Standard Occupational Classification (SOC) in the year 2000.10 The U.S. Department of Labor surveys workers in all occupations about the abilities required and activities performed in each occupation.
+For each occupation, ONET offers "importance scores", ranging between 1 and 5, across 52 "abilities" and 41 "activities".
+A score of 1 means that a given attribute is "Not Important", while a score of 5 means that the attribute is "Extremely Important" to the occupation.11 Drawing on data for the United States in the year 2000 requires the assumption